brmson/yodaqa/README.md

 YodaQA is developed as part of the Brmson platform; many of its components are or will be based on the work of the good scientists at CMU (bits of OpenQA, the Ephyra project).
 We follow a significantly different (more flexible, we believe) architecture compared to OpenQA, though.
+For all the NLP logic (including the NLP type system), we lean heavily on the DKPro UIMA bindings.

 The current version is a work-in-progress snapshot that does nothing useful yet.